Enhanced Capabilities and Deeper OS Integration

 PWAs are not evolving in isolation.
 Their future will be intertwined with other emerging web technologies:

 - WebAssembly (Wasm): Allows running code written in languages like C++ or Rust on the web at near-native speed.
 This can empower PWAs with more computationally intensive features, opening doors for gaming, complex data visualization, and AI applications directly in the browser.
-The intersection of AI and web technologies is particularly fascinating, as seen in the rise of AI-powered collaboration tools.

 - WebXR: For creating immersive Augmented Reality (AR) and Virtual Reality (VR) experiences on the web.
 PWAs could become a primary delivery mechanism for these experiences.